cdown/chrisdown.name/_posts/2015-01-29-resources-to-improve-mandarin-proficiency.md

 ### Youdao

 [Youdao][] (有道) is a Chinese dictionary, mostly aimed at Chinese speakers.
-The [Android app][Youdao Android app] is pretty awesome, although the interface is all in Chinese, which might be intimidating if you can't read many characters yet.
+The [Android app][Youdao Android app] (sadly as of 2020 removed from the Google Play store) is pretty awesome, although the interface is all in Chinese, which might be intimidating if you can't read many characters yet.
 If MDBG doesn't understand your phrase and only gives the meaning of individual characters, there's still a good chance Youdao will.

 ### Zdic